bcgov/data-publication/pages/metadata_providers_guide.md

 ## WHICH LICENCE TO USE

 ### Access Only
-_Access only_ is the standard and is [restrictive](https://www2.gov.bc.ca/gov/content/home/copyright).
+_Access only_ is the standard and is a statement of use that is restrictive as defined in the [Crown Copyright Page](https://www2.gov.bc.ca/gov/content/home/copyright).
++ 	Access only: "reproduction is not permitted without written permission."
++ 	A user is then required to request permission through the [IPP office form](https://forms.gov.bc.ca/copyright-permission-request) and does have a fee associated with it.

 ### Open Government Licence - British Columbia

 Whenever possible we recommend data be published under an Open Government Licence which is much more permissive.
+* Some tools require this licence to be applied , like Shiny.

 + 	[Open Information and Open Data Policy](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/information-management-technology/information-privacy/resources/policies-guidelines/open-information-open-data-policy.pdf)